sideprotocol/atomic-swap-solidity/spec/Vesting.md

 ### Definitions

 - `Vesting`: The process by which a beneficiary gradually gains access to a certain amount of tokens.
-- `Cliff Period`: A period during which the tokens cannot be accessed by the beneficiary.
 - `Vesting Schedule`: A predefined timeline that outlines when and how much of the vested tokens become accessible to the beneficiary.
 - `Beneficiary`: The individual or entity that is eligible to receive the vested tokens.
 - `Releases`: Periodic events where a certain percentage of vested tokens become available to the beneficiary.